 - Rhind of a lemon peel - optional see note below.

-🥣 How To Make Strawberry Jam:
+🥣 How To Make Homemade Strawberry Jam:

 - Wash strawberries and remove the stems.